cvs-health/testaro/README.md

 }
 ```

-This job contains three _acts_, telling Testaro to:
+This job contains two _acts_, telling Testaro to:
-1. open a page in the Chromium browser
-1. navigate to a specified URL
+1. open a page in the Chromium browser and navigate to a specified URL
 1. perform two of the tests of the `alfa` tool (the tests for rules `r25` and `r71`) on that URL

 Job properties: